NIREEKSHITH45/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-6.md

 2. **Configure and implement AI Security Check for Pull Requests:**
    - Use the previously created OpenAI API key to create a GitHub Secret in your repository with the name `OPENAI_TOKEN`.
-   - Create a new GitHub secret named `GH_TOKEN` with a GitHub Personal Access Token with the `repo` and `write:discussion` scopes enabled.
    - Create a new `./github/workflows/ai-security-check-for-pr.yml` workflow file in your repository to successfully implement `AI Security Check for Pull Requests` GitHub Action which analyzes the code in each pull request targeting the specified branch.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: